Research Talent Attraction Initiative - MSCA-PF

 NOTE: This list compiles the interest of UPO Principal Investigators who have expressed their willingness to receive offers to participate as Supervisors in MSCA-PF proposals.

-Once you have contacted and obtained the supervisor's acceptance to support your candidature, and if you wish to benefit from our Initiative, we invite you to submit your Expression of Interest by May 5th, 2024, at the latest.
+Once the candidate has contacted and obtained the supervisor’s acceptance to support their application, and wishes to benefit from our Initiative, we invite them to submit the Expression of Interest by May 11th, 2025, at the latest.

 EXPRESSION OF INTEREST (EoI):

-In order to express your intention to apply for the Initiative, you need to prepare the following documentation (1) and complete the information required (2):
+In order to express your intention to apply for the Initiative, the candidate needs to prepare the following documentation (1) and complete the information required (2):

 (1) >> Supervisor's acceptance letter.